-The company which needs a printer support ontology has to merge different knowledge sources the technical support application ontology in DAML-ONT and the printer ontology written in the OIL language [?].
-It also wants to translate the merged ontology into the SHIQ language in order to check consistency of the result.
+Recall the example of the company which needs a printer support ontology and has to merge different knowledge sources mentioned in the introduction: the technical support application ontology in DAML-ONT and the printer ontology written in the OIL language [6].
+It also wants to translate the merged ontology into the SHIQ language in order to check the consistency of the result.
 The transformation must be consistency preserving.

-The translation methodology, from one language to another, consists in choosing the input and output languages within the family.
+The translation methodology, from one language to another, consists of choosing the input and output languages within the family.
 The source representation will be translated in the input language and the target representation will be imported from the output language.
-The input languages are obviously DLML counterparts of OIL and DAML-ONT and the translation is easily carried out because both language have been inspired by description logics.
+The input languages are obviously DLML counterparts of OIL and DAML-ONT and the translation is easily carried out because both languages have been inspired by description logics.
 The target language will be the DLML language corresponding to SHIQ, supported by the FaCT reasoner.